MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Dynamics 365 Finance automates the [process of calculating and collecting interest](/dynamics365/finance/accounts-receivable/tasks/process-interest) on overdue payments.
 Organizations can use case management in Dynamics 365 Finance and Customer Service to help manage the legal escalation of overdue invoices.

+### Internal controls

+Internal controls are processes and mechanisms implemented within an organization to safeguard assets, ensure accurate financial reporting, and ensure compliance with policies and regulations.

 ### International Accounting Standards Board (IASB)

 The International Accounting Standards Board (IASB) is an independent, private-sector body based in London, United Kingdom.
 Its primary responsibility is to develop and promulgate International Financial Reporting Standards (IFRS), a set of accounting standards used by companies and organizations worldwide for the preparation and presentation of financial statements.